top of page

 Reducing carbon emissions by 25% by 2030

-As a company, we have all measured our personal carbon footprint using WWF carbon footprint to at some point be able to get this to be lower than the 2023 UK average of 9.3 tonnes.
-With travel restrictions no longer being as present, holidays abroad contribute to higher footprints.
-On average we are sitting at 10.675 tonnes.
+As a company, we have all measured our personal carbon footprint using WWF carbon footprint to at some point be able to get this to be lower than the 2025 UK average of 8.4 tonnes.
+With travel restrictions no longer being as present, holidays abroad, pets, and cars contribute to higher footprints.
+On average we are sitting at 11.9 tonnes.

-Our team took part in a carbon literacy course at the beginning of December, and we have been able to take away a lot of ways in which we can amend our processes and make changes at home too.
+Our team took part in a carbon literacy course at the beginning of December 2023, and we have been implementing our pledges throughout 2024.

 Impact: